2025 Bond

 Option 2: Propose a millage increase in line with other neighboring districts.
 This would allow us to expand upon Option #01 (above) and include significant renovations at the High School, as well as some of our athletic facilities.
 The impact of this property tax increase would be approximately $11.00 per month per $100,000 of taxable value of your home.

-Bond Committee Activity and Updates
+Bond Activity and Updates